Thomas-Daugaard/BirthClinicPlanning/README.txt

 4) Go back, and choose another room.
 You'll find it empty ;-)

-UC3 - Delete appointment)
+UC3 - Canel appointment)

-1. On the mainwindow - choose the appointment you just created and click on "Delete Appointment" button
+1. On the mainwindow - choose the appointment you just created and click on "Cancel Appointment" button

-2. the appointment is now deleted
+2. the appointment is now cancelled

 3. If you'd like, you can go to the database table and see that your appointment no longer exists.